Tax planning tool

 Understanding Boat Sales Tax in the United States

 Boat sales tax is one of the most significant costs of purchasing a vessel, often exceeding the registration and title fees combined.
-Understanding how your state calculates this tax — and what exemptions or caps may apply — can save you hundreds or even thousands of dollars.
+Understanding how your state calculates this tax — and what exemptions or caps may apply — helps you plan before filing title or registration paperwork.

 How Sales Tax Works on Boats